 2. Storing Rules

-Rules are stored within the database schema, often as triggers, stored procedures, or specific rule tables.
-This centralized storage ensures that rules are consistently applied across the entire database and can be easily managed and updated.
+Rules are stored within the database as part of its schema.
+They can be implemented using triggers, stored procedures, or dedicated rule tables.
+This centralized storage ensures that all operations within the database adhere to the same business logic.

 3. Rule Execution